metacpan/metacpan-cpan-extracted/distros/M/Mic/README.md

 # USAGE

-## Mic->setup\_class(HASHREF)
+## Mic->define\_class(HASHREF)

-In the simplest scenario in which both interface and implementation are defined in the same file, a class can also be defined by calling the `setup_class()` class method, with a hashref that specifies the class.
+In the simplest scenario in which both interface and implementation are defined in the same file, a class can also be defined by calling the `define_class()` class method, with a hashref that specifies the class.

 The class defined in the SYNOPSIS could also be defined like this